d101tm/setuptmstats/README.md

 ## Getting Started

 Follow this guide to install TMSTATS on your Ubuntu image.
-This will include installing Python 3.7, MySQL 5.7, Apache, PHP 7.2, and a copy of the D101TM.ORG WordPress image.
+This will include MySQL, Apache, PHP, necessary Python tools and modules and a copy of the D101TM.ORG WordPress image.

-__Please note__ that you do __not__ download this package to your machine until Step 11 of these instructions!
+__Please note__ that you do __not__ download this package to your machine until Part II of these instructions!

 ### Prerequisites

-You need to have a virtual machine (or a real one!) with Ubuntu 18.10.
+You need to have a virtual machine (or a real one!) with Ubuntu 20.04 or later.
+These instructions were written using 20.04 LTS.

 You can use either a server or a desktop image; if you use desktop, you will need more storage (both memory and disk space) on your host machine.